3.7 Activities at Community Events

 The project team also hosted its own community events.
 One such event, Salishan Story Fest, is described in more detail below.
 Before describing that event, though, we would like to describe the individual activities.

 An online map that allows participants to add stories about a specific place or area through the submission of an online form.
-See section See Appendix F for some mapping tools that work for us.
+See section See for some mapping tools that work for us.

 Co-design is a process by which you involve users in the creation of the thing that they are going to use.
 Early involvement of users in the design process can help to ensure that your archive is designed to meet the needs of your community, to ensure that it is actually used by them.